mayur1505/Demo_repo/README.md

 #Demo

-This repo is used for freecodecamp git and github lecutre.
+This repo is used for freecodecamp git and github lecture.